Navigating the Main Menu

 Encrypted¶

 When using any of the encryption methods, you will be prompted to enter an encryption key.
 This key can be provided in text or QR code format.
 Additionally, you have the option to set a custom ID for easier management of your mnemonics.
-If a custom key is not specified, the device's current loaded wallet fingerprint will be used as the ID.
+If a custom ID is not specified, the current loaded wallet fingerprint will be used.

 - Store on Flash